kairosity/mp2-tunnel-focus/README.md

 3. The donut chart hover effects are not keyboard friendly, and while that same information is available to view in the legend, I would ideally like every aspect of the website to be keyboard accessible.

 4. The method I used to create a custom 404 page works fine, but with the caveat that if a user types a trailing '/' after typing in the incorrect URL the custom 404 page is unstyled.
 Additionally, if other characters are typed after the final URL but without the original trailing / - then the default 404 page is shown.
 In both these instances, the user is still shown a 404 page, just a less aesthetically pleasing one.

+5. The silent alarm is useful if the user is using a mobile device to time your tasks while working on a computer or elsewhere.
+Then they can put their mobile down next to them and the silent alarm will grab their attention.
+However if they have the task timer minimised on a desktop window, the silent alarm will have no effect.
+One way forward would be to investigate a silent alarm that can pop out of its window somehow, although I believe many OSs actively try to prevent this because of spammy links.

 # Attribution